 Amyotrophic Lacteroclerosis (ALS)

 √ Doctor’s Review of Test Results

 √ Doctor’s Recommended Course of Action

-NOTE: This test is not available to residents of New York, Rhode Island or Maryland.
-Any orders originating from these states will automatically be canceled.
+NOTE: This test is not available to residents of New York.
+Any orders originating from New York will automatically be canceled.
 Any samples originating from these states will be discarded.